 Why is running an equilibrium experiment a bad idea?

-At the end of any velocity experiment the sample reaches transport equilibrium.
+At the end of any sedimentation velocity (SV) experiment the sample reaches transport equilibrium.
 At this point, neither sedimentation nor diffusion will contribute to a net flow, since their transports cancel out.
 That means there is no change in concentration anymore, and the radial profile remains constant with time.
-The concentration gradient that establishes itself if you wait long enough in your velocity experiment follows an exponential function, for more information please visit this link.
+The concentration gradient that establishes itself if you wait long enough in your velocity experiment follows an exponential function.

-It turns out there is remarkably low information content in equilibrium experiments.
-For example, in an experiment where the monomer-dimer equilibrium Kd is measured, sedimentation velocity experiments can achieve ~25 fold lower 95% confidence intervals than sedimentation equilibrium experiments on the Kd value.
+Sedimentation quilibrium (SE) experiments gained a lot of favor because a) they are easy to analyze by linearizing a simple exponential, and b) because they provide access to kD values of self-associating oligomerizations.
+However, it turns out there is remarkably low information content in equilibrium experiments.
+For example, in an experiment where the monomer-dimer equilibrium Kd is measured, SV experiments can achieve ~25 fold improvement in the confidence intervals compared to SE experiments for the Kd value.
 Furthermore, anisotropy information for the monomer and dimer is available, as well as kinetic information, at least for slowly equilibrating systems which react on the time scale of the sedimentation transport.
 For more information please review Demeler B, Brookes E, Wang R, Schirf V, Kim CA. Characterization of Reversible Associations by Sedimentation Velocity with UltraScan.
 Macromol.
 Biosci.
 Macromol Biosci.
 2010 Jul 7;10(7):775-82.PMID: 20486142.

-The reason for the low confidence in the results from sedimentation equilibrium experiments is grounded in the small amount of data available, as well as the fact that the problem is mathematically ill-conditioned.
-In an equilibrium experiment, each solute gives rise to a different exponential distribution, but only the weight average of all solutes are visible in the final distribution.
-So if there is any heterogeneity in the sample, the analysis is tasked with deconvolution (correctly!) multiple exponentials, which in their sum all look like another exponential!
-In a velocity experiment, different boundaries have different sedimentation speeds and are therefore more easily distinguished, but in an equilibrium experiment they all flow into one single scan.
+The reason for the low confidence in the results from SE experiments is grounded in the small amount of data available, as well as the fact that the problem is mathematically ill-conditioned.
+In an SE experiment, each solute gives rise to a different exponential distribution, but only the weight average of all solutes are visible in the final distribution.
+So if there is any heterogeneity in the sample, the analysis is tasked with correctly deconvoluting multiple exponentials, which in their sum all look like another exponential!
+In a SV experiment, different boundaries have different sedimentation speeds and are therefore more easily distinguished, but in an SE experiment they all flow into one single scan.

 But wait, there are more problems: Since there is no time-variant information in a single scan, time-invariant noise cannot be determined.
 That means one must collect absorbance instead of intensity data to at least extract some of the time invariant noise, though this leaves scratches and dirt on cell windows as a time-invariant noise contribution that cannot be removed.
 And of course the dreaded increase in stochastic noise by a factor of ~1.4 resulting from the subtraction of the reference scan doesn't help.

-Summary: Sedimentation equilibrium experiments are basically useless unless they are used in analytical buoyant density mode, in which case different questions are asked than in a velocity experiment and they can actually provide very useful experimental data (see: Matthew Meselson and Franklin W. Stahl.
+Summary: SE experiments are basically useless unless they are used in analytical buoyant density mode, in which case different questions are asked than in a SV experiment and they can actually provide very useful experimental data (see: Matthew Meselson and Franklin W. Stahl.
 THE REPLICATION OF DNA IN ESCHERICHIA COLI.
 Proc Natl Acad Sci U S A. 1958 Jul 15; 44(7): 671–682).
-Design your experiments as velocity experiments with this information in mind and make the most out of your expensive samples and instrument.
+Design your experiments as SV experiments with this information in mind and make the most out of your expensive samples and instrument.